Recycling - No charge materials

-You may have noticed and are hopefully currently using our plastics recycling!
 There are two different bins for plastics, one is for Film Plastics and the other is for Other Flexible Plastic Packaging.
-Here’s a breakdown of each material.

 But wait, what’s the point in separating?